-We recommend that the Joint Trust Fund Committee contract with a competent party to prepare and review the Trust Fund's annual full disclosure financial statements prior to the commencement of the annual audit.
+We recommend that the Joint Trust Fund Committee arrange for the preparation of accrual basis, full disclosure financial statements in accordance with U.S. generally accepted accounting principles (including government accounting standards) prior to the commencement of the 2010 annual audit.